Vansh-Baghel/JS_Things/JS_notes.md

 ## Working with strings

 - `slice` method is used to extract the value certain value from an array and can also slice elements(means any words or numbers). `slice(startValue , endValue)` .
+- `splice` method is used to remove the elements from the array and delete it.
 - _-1_ in slice refers to the last value & in `indexOf` it refers to the value which is not present.
 NOTE :- indexOf is case sensitive method.
 - `trim` is used to remove the blank spaces.
 - `replace` & `replaceAll` is used to replace first value or all values respectively . `replace(oldVal , newVal)`